 During the year ended October 31, 2019, the Company, through its US subsidiary Trans Superior Resources, Inc., entered into an option agreement with Ely Gold Royalties Inc. and its subsidiary Nevada Select Royalty Inc. ("Ely Gold"), to purchase a 100% interest in the Castle West gold/silver property in western Nevada's Gilbert mining district.
 The Castle West property is comprised of 34 unpatented mining claims and three leased unpatented claims, covering approximately 282 hectares.
-Under the terms of the agreement, the Company has paid Ely Gold US\$1,000 and will pay US\$15,000 on the first anniversary of Closing.
-On each of the second, third and fourth anniversaries of closing, the Company will pay US\$40,000.
+Under the terms of the agreement, the Company has paid Ely Gold US\$1,000.
+During the quarter, the terms of the option agreement were changed due to the Company's inability to access and explore the Castle West property due to the State of Nevada's COVID-19 related legislation.
+Under the amended option terms, the Company. will pay Ely Gold US\$15,000 prior to December 11, 2020.
+On, or prior to each of the second, third and fourth anniversaries of Dec 11, the Company will pay US\$40,000.
 A final payment of US\$105,000 will be made on the fifth anniversary for the conveyance of the 100% interest in the Property.
-The Company will make minimum advance royalty payments of US\$5,000 on the first and second anniversaries of exercising the option and US\$10,000 on subsequent anniversaries.
+On or prior to August 31, 2020, the Company will reimburse Ely Gold for its US\$15,000 payment of the advance minimum royalties due under the agreement covering the three leased unpatented claims.
+Following exercise of the option agreement with Ely Gold, the Company will make minimum advance royalty payments of US\$5,000 on the first and second anniversaries of exercising the option and US\$10,000 on subsequent anniversaries.
 Ely Gold will retain a 3% NSR on the 34 claims it staked.
 The Company has the right to buy down 1% of this NSR for a payment of US\$1,000,000.
 Upon the exercise of the option, the Company will be assigned the three-claim lease and Ely Gold will retain a 1% NSR on these claims.